Group Preference Optimization: Few-Shot Alignment of Large Language Models: Conclusion

 We introduced, GPO, a novel method for few-shot aligning LLM outputs to both individual and group preferences given little preference data.
 GPO is trained on a meta-train dataset containing group-wise preference data.
 During inference, GPO adapts to a new test group, predicting aligned preferences given a few context examples from that group.
 GPO significantly outperforms prior methods as measured by alignment score for group preference alignment while requiring no gradient updates to the base LLM.
 We find that GPO is also more sample efficient, improving alignment score significantly more than baseline methods while using fewer samples, and is effective across multiple popular open-source LLMs of various parameter and pre-training dataset scales.
-We also highlight a few limitations and directions for future work below: